cnlohr/cnballpit-vrc/README.md

  * Make fountain pick uppable.
  * Made palm tree in back pick uppable.
  * Added "freeze" mode to the video on balls effect.

+## 7.0a Release Notes
+ * Fix mirrors not reflecting the world.

 ## Interesting
  * shader_billboardout modes.